Overview of potential upgrade issues (Visual C++)

 If your original code is compiled for 32-bit systems, you have the option of creating a 64-bit version instead of or in addition to a new 32-bit app.
 In general, you should get your program compiling in 32-bit mode first, and then attempt 64-bit.
 Compiling for 64-bit is straightforward, but in some cases it can reveal bugs that were hidden by 32-bit builds.

 Also, you should be aware of possible compile-time and runtime issues relating to pointer size, time and size values, and format specifiers in printf and scanf functions.
 For more information, see Configure Visual C++ for 64-bit, x64 targets and Common Visual C++ 64-bit Migration Issues.
 For additional migration tips, see Programming Guide for 64-bit Windows.

 Unicode vs MBCS/ASCII

 Before Unicode was standardized, many programs used the Multibyte Character Set (MBCS) to represent characters that were not included in the ASCII character set.
 In older MFC projects, MBCS was the default setting, and when you upgrade such a program, you will see warnings that advise to use Unicode instead.
-You may choose to disable or ignore the warning if you decide that converting to Unicode is not worth the development cost.
+You may choose to disable or ignore the warning if you decide that converting to Unicode isn't worth the development cost.
 To disable it for all projects in your solution, open View > Property Manager, select all projects for which you want to disable the warning, then right-click on the selected items and choose Properties.
 In the Property Pages dialog, select Configuration Properties > C/C++ > Advanced.
-In the Disable Specific Warnings property, open the drop-down arrow and then choose Edit.
+In the Disable Specific Warnings property, open the drop-down arrow, and then choose Edit.
 Enter 4996 into the text box.
 (Don't include the 'C' prefix.)
 Choose OK to save the property, then choose OK to save your changes.